 Receivables Management Systems

 Should I contact or pay Receivables Management Systems?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Receivables Management Systems for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Receivables Management Systems for millions of clients nationwide.

 Will Receivables Management Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the collection account with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Receivables Management Systems again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Receivables Management Systems to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.